-10/25/2020 – The azalea on the east side of the gap between the back yard and the barnyard has had limbs dying.
-Diagnosis of it having Crown rot or wilt – (Phytophthora) and the treatment was with the help of the following.
-Diagnosis is based on “Scraping away the bark with a knife revealed discolored wood under the bark that appears chocolate brown.“
+10/25/2020 – The azalea on the east side of the gap between the backyard and the barnyard has had limbs dying.
+Diagnosis of it having Crown rot or wilt, Phytophthora, and the treatment was based on the advice from the LSU Ag Center; “Scraping away the bark with a knife revealed discolored wood under the bark that appears chocolate brown.“

 11/2/2020 – Poured a quart of hydrogen peroxide in 2 gallons of water around the stump and into the stump.